For financial institutions, the shift to remote workforce has put a strain on both staff and technology.

 Another poll found that 80% of employees wouldn’t take a job that didn’t offer flexibility and that 30% of employees had left a job over flexibility issues.

 In banks and credit unions around the country, alarm bells are ringing.
-The volume of those alerts is loudest in organizations who are not equipped to secure the IT resources that a remote workforce requires.
+Organizations that are not equipped to secure the IT resources required by a remote workforce experience the loudest volume of alerts.

 We recently recorded a webinar, Securing a Remote Workforce, where we discussed the way banks and credit unions can remain secure and compliant while supporting their staff’s needs for greater flexibility.